Property Tax Questions and Answers

 How do I request copies of tax records?

 Copies of tax statements, receipts and other records are available upon request to citizens of the State of Tennessee.
-Please complete our "Duplication of Records" request form and email it to firstname.lastname@example.org.
-A fee of $0.15 per page will be assessed for any request of more than five (5) copies.
+Public Records Requests can be made through the Metro Clerk’s website.

 Where can I find information about the assessed value of my property?